 The itopia General Terms of Service set forth below (hereinafter referred to as the “Terms” or “Agreement”) apply to Customer’s use of the Service provided by itopia, Inc., a Delaware corporation (“itopia”) or any of its Affiliates.

 These Terms are a contract between you and itopia and cover important information about itopia services and equipment.
 Unless otherwise stated, these Terms apply to all itopia-branded services (collectively, the “Service” or “Services”), and any itopia-supplied equipment (regardless of how branded) you use, purchase or lease in connection with the Services (“Equipment”).
 You accept and agree to comply with, and be bound by these Terms when you (a) sign or otherwise acknowledge that you accept these Terms on paper or electronically; (b) order, activate, accept, use or pay for itopia’s Service or Equipment through any means; or (c) start any program that says you are accepting these Terms when doing so, whichever occurs first.
+If you do not agree to these terms, do not install or use the Services in any way.
 These Terms incorporate and include any or all terms and conditions, addenda and/or policies posted on itopia’s “Legal Information Page”, which can be found at our Policy Center (collectively, the “Other Documents”).
 To the extent that these Terms conflict with the provisions of any of these Other Documents, then these Terms shall control, unless itopia has expressly stated or agreed otherwise in writing, and the conflicting provisions of the Other Document(s) shall be deemed modified to the minimum extent necessary to be read consistently with these Terms.

 itopia reserves the right to change any of the Terms (including any Other Documents incorporated into the Terms) at any time. itopia will provide you notice of any material changes through your invoice or by Email to the most recent email address associated with your account. itopia additionally will announce any changes on the itopia Legal Information Page.
 Changes will become effective on the date itopia sends or posts notice.
 Except as otherwise provided below, if you continue to use Service or Equipment after itopia sends notice, this will mean that you have agreed to be bound by the changes announced in that notice.